Maung Weik: 2021 Myanmar coup d'état

-On 18 February 2022, Maung Weik testified during the court hearing of Zaw Myint Maung, that he made cash donations of 65,000,000 Kyats for Zaw Myint Maung’s medical expenses.
+On 18 February 2022, Maung Weik testified during the court hearing of Zaw Myint Maung that he made cash donations of 65,000,000 Kyats for Zaw Myint Maung’s medical expenses.

-On 23 February 2022, during the court hearing of Dr Myo Aung, who was accused of the acceptance of cash donations for candidates to participate in the election, Maung Weik testified that he made the cash donation of 11,000,000.
+On 23 February 2022, during the court hearing of Dr. Myo Aung, who was accused of the acceptance of cash donations for candidates to participate in the election, Maung Weik testified that he made a cash donation of K11,000,000.

-According to media reports, Maung Weik announced a voluntary donation to the Daw Khin Kyi Foundation according to his wishes in the Naypyitaw Special Court on May 31, 2022, in connection with a USD 550,000 donation for the Daw Khin Kyi Foundation, which has filed a corruption lawsuit against Aung San Suu Kyi by SAC.
+According to media reports, Maung Weik announced a voluntary donation to the Daw Khin Kyi Foundation according to his wishes in the Naypyitaw Special Court on May 31, 2022, in connection with a USD $550,000 donation for the Daw Khin Kyi Foundation, which has filed a corruption lawsuit against Aung San Suu Kyi by SAC.

 Many media reported that "he repeatedly said in the court that the case for cash donations was not for bribery, and only to show sympathy as he lost his father and grandfather due to cancer disease".